Male tree producing a few female cones (inset)

 30a: Florida Torreya in Louisiana (Pt 1) - Mature Grove with Seedlings

 Site visit to Caroline Dormon Nature Preserve.
 Of the four long-ago horticultural plantings outside of Florida that produce seeds that have germinated into seedlings nearby (with no human help), this mature grove of Florida Torreya in Louisiana is the first one in which knowledgeable local guides could provide the complete oral history and answer questions posed by Torreya Guardians.
-This is thus a superb example of why "natural history" observations and inquiry can help the development of best practices for "assisted migration" recovery actions to ensure that this climate-endangered tree does not slide into extinction.
+This is thus a superb example of why "natural history" observations and inquiry may be so important for learning ideal habitat preferences and best practices for siting EXPERIMENTAL POPULATIONS.

 30 minutes - filmed November 15, 2018